-- Maintain carbon neutral status for corporate emissions - Source 100 per cent renewable electricity for Council operations by 2025 - Achieve net zero corporate emissions by 2032 - Aspire for net zero community emissions by 2040.
+- Source 100 per cent renewable electricity for Council operations by 2025 - Aspire for net zero corporate emissions - Aspire for net zero community emissions by 2040.

 Although it is difficult for Council to directly reduce community emissions, Council can support the community to act.
 The aspirational target will help inform the design and delivery of community projects and programs, while also motivating action.